larabeans-archive/---Deprecated---larabeans/app/Containers/Zero/README.md

 ## Migration
 Contains new migrations to update core tables primary key type to uuid, which is incremental by default.

+## Traits
+Adds New Trait for Uuid, to be used in parent models.

+- app/Ship/core/Traits/HasUuids.php
+- app/Ship/core/Traits/MultiTenantable.php

 ## Models
 Updates below models, to make these compatible with uuid primary key type.